peteroupc/peteroupc.github.io/randomfunc.md

 [**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling many random numbers from a probability distribution by building a _Markov chain_ of random values that build on each other until they converge to the given distribution.
 In general, however, these random numbers will have a statistical _dependence_ on each other.

 Because it takes time to converge, random numbers from the first few (e.g., first 1000) iterations of MCMC are usually ignored ("burn in").
-MCMC can also be used to find a suitable sampling range for weighted approximation (see the previous two sections).
+MCMC can also be used to find a suitable sampling range for weighted approximation (see earlier).

 The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes methods that implement two MCMC algorithms: `mcmc` and `mcmc2` implement _Metropolis&ndash;Hastings_ for PDFs that take single numbers or two-dimensional points, respectively, and a method called `slicesample` implements _slice sampling_.<sup>[**(40)**](#Note40)</sup>